Dive Brief:

 In court filings, ATP claimed that a cutoff in promised funds from Rigmora left some of its startups facing “imminent collapse.”
 Rigmora countered that “it lost trust and confidence in ATP" due to what court documents describe as "mismanagement and lack of probity.”

 In the Dec.
 5 ruling, Delaware Chancery Court Judge Kathaleen St. J. McCormick said Rigmora was obligated to honor the funding pledged to startups ATP had outlined budgets for.
-“The public interest strongly favors preserving potentially life-saving research programs,” McCormick wrote.
+“The public interest strongly favors preserving potentially life-saving research programs,” she wrote.

 “We have no doubt that the fundamentals underpinning our investments are strong, and that our portfolio companies have shown and continue to show great promise to deliver significant returns on investment and meaningful new treatments and cures,” Seth Harrison, ATP’s founder and managing partner, said in a statement.